 In addition, the City could either reject the Ground Lease or the Project Lease or assume the Ground Lease or the Project Lease despite any provision of such documents that makes the bankruptcy or insolvency of the City an event of default thereunder.
 If the City rejects the Project Lease, the Trustee, on behalf of the Owners of the Bonds, would have a pre-petition unsecured claim that may be substantially limited in amount, and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of the Bonds.
 Moreover, such rejection would terminate the Project Lease and the City's obligations to make payments thereunder.
-The City may also be permitted to assign the Ground Lease or the Project Lease to a third party, regardless of the terms of the transaction documents.
-If the City rejects the Project Lease, the Trustee, on behalf of the Owners of the Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of such
+The City may also be permitted to assign the Ground Lease or the Project Lease, the Trustee, on behalf of the Owners of the Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment S. If the City rejects the Project Lease, the Trustee, on behalf of the Owners of the Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Project Lease, the Trustee, on behalf of the Owners of the Bonds, would have a pre-petition unsecured claim and this claim would be treated in a manner under an Adjustment Plan over the objections of the Trustee or Owners of such Bonds.

-Bonds.
 Moreover, such rejection may terminate both the Ground Lease and the Project Lease and the obligations of the City to make payments thereunder.